Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Introduction

 Calabi-Yau structures are a type of cyclically symmetric duality structure on a dg or $\ainf$ category $\cc$ generalizing the notion of a nowhere vanishing holomorphic volume form on a complex algebraic variety $X$ in the case $\cc = perf(X)$.
 As is well understood, there are two (in some sense dual) types of Calabi-Yau structures on $\ainf$ categories: \begin{enumerate} \item {\em proper Calabi-Yau structures} \cite{Kontsevich:2009ab} can be associated to {\em proper} categories $\cc$ (those which have cohomologically finite-dimensional morphism spaces), abstract and refine the notion of integration against a nowhere vanishing holomorphic volume form.
 For $\cc = perf(X)$ with $X$ a proper $n$-dimensional variety, the resulting structure in particular induces the Serre duality pairing with trivial canonical sheaf $\r{Ext}^*(\mathcal{E}, \mathcal{F}) \times \r{Ext}^*(\mathcal{F}, \mathcal{E}) \to \K[-n]$, Roughly, a proper Calabi-Yau structure on $\cc$ (of dimension $n$) is a map $[\widetilde{tr}]: \r{HC}^{+}_*(\cc) \to \K[-n]$ satisfying a non-degeneracy condition.

 \item {\em smooth Calabi-Yau structures} \cite{Kontsevich:uq, Kontsevich:CY} can be associated to {\em smooth} categories $\cc$ (those with perfect diagonal bimodule), and abstract the notion of the nowhere vanishing holomorphic volume form itself, along with the induced identification (by contraction against the volume form) of polyvectorfields with differential forms.
-Roughly, a smooth Calabi-Yau structure on $\cc$ (of dimension $n$) is a map $cotr: \K[n] \to \r{HC}^-_*(\cc)$, or equivalently an element $[\widetilde{\sigma}]$ or ``$[vol_{\cc}]$'' in $\r{HC}^-_{-n}(\cc)$, satisfying a non-degeneracy condition. \end{enumerate} Precise definitions are reviewed in \S \ref{section:cystructures}.
+Roughly, a smooth Calabi-Yau structure on $\cc$ (of dimension $n$) is a map $[\widetilde{cotr}]: \K[n] \to \r{HC}^-_*(\cc)$, or equivalently an element $[\widetilde{\sigma}]$ or ``$[vol_{\cc}]$'' in $\r{HC}^-_{-n}(\cc)$, satisfying a non-degeneracy condition. \end{enumerate} In both cases, the non-degeneracy condition can be phrased purely in terms of the underlying non-equivariant shadow of the map, e.g. in the first case on the induced map $[tr]: \r{HH}_{*}(\cc) \to \r{HC}^+(\cc) \stackrel{[\widetilde{tr}]}{\to} \K[-n]$.
+Precise definitions are reviewed in \S \ref{section:cystructures}.
 When $\cc$ is simultaneously smooth and proper, it is a folk result that the notions are equivalent; see \cite{GPS1:2015}*{Prop.
 6.10}.